 Replacement of Materials

 Decisions on the replacement of lost, damaged, missing, or worn-out items are made by the Librarians based on frequency of use, currency, and applicability to current curriculum or programs.

 The Library will buy a title and place it on reserve for a specific class if the book is otherwise suitable to the LCC Library collection.
-The Library will not buy books solely to be placed on reserve, nor will it buy copies of textbooks solely because they are used in a class.
+The Library will not buy books or textbooks solely to place on reserve or because they are used in a class.

-In general, the Library does not put more than 3 copies of any single title on reserve.
+Due to space constraints the Library does not put more than 3 copies of any title on reserve.